niceyeti/tutornetes/misc/k8s_notes.md

 	# create a service on port 80 for deployment 'mydeployment' for container ports 8080
 	kubectl expose deploy/mydeployment --port=80 --container-port=8080

-	# serve seure api proxy on port 4242, so you can query it from your local client without auth
+	# serve secure api proxy on port 4242, so you can query it from your local client without auth
 	kubectl proxy --port=4242

 	# list all available services' addresses injected at container creation